Kacey Musgraves: Early life

-Kacey Lee Musgraves was born August 21, 1988, in Golden, Texas, to Craig and Karen (née Abrams) Musgraves.
-Craig is the owner of a small printing business, M-Prints Printing, Inc., in Mineola, Texas, and Karen Musgraves is an artist.
-Musgraves has stated that she was born six weeks prematurely and weighed only five pounds.
-Musgraves has one younger sister, Kelly Christine Sutton (née Musgraves), who is a photographer.
+Kacey Lee Musgraves was born August 21, 1988, in Sulphur Springs, Texas, and grew up in Golden, Texas.
+Her parents are Karen (née Abrams), an artist, and Craig Musgraves, owner of a small printing business, M-Prints Printing, Inc., in Mineola, Texas.
+Kacey said that she was born six weeks prematurely and weighed only five pounds.
+She has a younger sister, Kelly Christine Sutton (née Musgraves), who is a photographer and at times has photographed some of Kacey's work including in the Cotswolds in South West England.

-Musgraves began songwriting at the age of eight, when she wrote a song called "Notice Me" for her elementary school graduation.
+Kacey Musgraves started writing songs at age eight.
+Her first song, "Notice Me", was for her elementary-school graduation.
 She first learned to play music on the mandolin, then at age 12 started taking guitar lessons from a local musician named John DeFoore, which she later described as "one of the most important things that ever happened to me."
+DeFoore also taught guitar to Miranda Lambert and Riley Thompson.
+Musgraves learned harmonica too.

 Musgraves' mother took her to local music festivals to sing western swing music.
-Along with co-student Alina Tatum, she was part of children country music duo Texas Two Bits, which toured through Texas and released an independent album in 2000, and earned an invitation to perform at President George W. Bush's "Black Tie and Boots Inaugural Ball".
+She and co-student Alina Tatum formed country-music duo Texas Two Bits, toured through Texas, and released an independent album in 2000, and earned an invitation to perform at President George W. Bush's "Black Tie and Boots Inaugural Ball".
+Musgraves also won yodeling national championships and was selected to sing the national anthem at the 2002 Winter Olympics.
 At age 14, her family funded her first solo, self-released album.
-She graduated from Mineola High School in 2006, and moved to Austin, Texas, at the age of 18.
+She graduated from Mineola High School in Mineola, Texas northwest of Tyler in 2006 and moved to Austin at 18.
 In 2007, Musgraves competed on Season 5 of the singing competition reality TV series Nashville Star, where she placed seventh.
+To sustain herself she took various jobs, including performing as Hannah Montana for children's birthday parties.

 Career

-2008–2014: Debut and beginnings
+2008–2014: Debut

-Musgraves was discovered professionally in 2008 while living in Austin by producer Monte Robison for his independent record label, Triple Pop.
+Musgraves recorded three self-produced albums in 2002, 2003, and 2007.
+While living in Austin in 2008, she recorded two songs for independent record label Triple Pop.
 She collaborated with the Josh Abbott Band in 2010 on the song "Oh, Tonight".
 Musgraves' two acoustic recordings for Triple Pop (covers of OneRepublic's "Apologize" and Miley Cyrus' "See You Again") are available on a digital EP released in 2012.
 "Apologize" (Acoustic Version) charted in the Billboard Hot Singles Chart at No. 23 on February 15, 2014, and racked up over 31,000,000 streams on Spotify.
 To commemorate the 10-year anniversary on March 30, 2018, Triple Pop released the "Acoustic Remixed" digital EP, which featured newly remixed and remastered versions of the same recordings.